yuuwa13/yuuwa13/README.md

 ## 🛠️ Profession / Area of Expertise

 Fullstack web developer with a focus on backend development.
-Experienced in data engineering to streamline and optimize data processes.
+Also learning data engineering to streamline and optimize data processes.

 ---